 Kenya has invited bids for the construction of two new geothermal power plants as part of the country's plan to boost electricity production by 5000 MW in three years.

-The new plants will have a total combined experience of 60 MW and combined capacity of 60 MW and form part of Kenya's plans to tap its geothermal energy potential of 10 000 MW.
+The new plants will have a total power plants will have a total combined capacity of 60 MW and form part of Kenya's plans to tap its geothermal energy potential of 10 000 MW.